 To obtain suitable vibrotactile cues we soloed the main beat and the bass line from the original audio/MIDI sequence within the Apple Logic DAW software.

 We used two vibrotactile foot shakers for this part of the session as we were using an audio interface with two outputs.
 (M Audio MobilePre).
 In a full ‘accessible production’ setup, a 4-output audio interface and 4 foot shakers could be used, allowing more tracks to be presented as vibrotactile feedback.

-If the technology proves useful we will assist him, and other musicians who are working in similar ways, in obtaining their own equipment by providing technical information, training and support for charitable funding applications.
+We are able to assist other musicians who are working in similar ways, in obtaining their own equipment by providing technical information, training and support for charitable funding applications.